James Bond stuntman from London Olympics killed in Alps jump

-LONDON A stuntman who parachuted into the opening ceremony of the 2012 London Olympics dressed as James Bond alongside a double of the Queen has been killed in a wing-diving accident in the Swiss Alps.
+LONDON A stuntman who parachuted into the opening ceremony of the 2012 London Olympics dressed as the fictional British spy James Bond alongside a double of Britain's Queen Elizabeth has been killed in a wing-diving accident in the Swiss Alps.

 Mark Sutton, 42, a former Ghurkha Rifles officer, died after jumping from a helicopter and crashing into a mountain ridge in the Trient area near the border with France on Wednesday.